aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `create_vesting_contract_account`

-Create a salt for generating the resource accounts that will be holding the VestingContract.
-This address should be deterministic for the same admin and vesting contract creation nonce.
+Create a salt for generating the resource accounts that will be holding the VestingContract.<br/> This address should be deterministic for the same admin and vesting contract creation nonce.

 <pre><code>fun create_vesting_contract_account(admin: &amp;signer, contract_creation_seed: vector&lt;u8&gt;): (signer, account::SignerCapability)<br/></code></pre>